HHSAPCompSci2020/capstone-project-dinos/doc/README.txt

 A user controlled character
 Jumps when the up arrow key is pressed and ducks when the down arrow key is pressed.
 The character can stand on platforms and has some physics applied to it to make the jumping look somewhat real
-Character-Mask interaction
+The character will not actually move, the background and obstacles will move to make it appear that the character is running Character-Mask interaction
 Masks will randomly spawn in the window from the right side of the screen at set heights above the ground.
 When the character touches the mask, the user’s score will increase and the mask will disappear
 Character-Covid interaction
 Covid particles will also spawn in from the right side of the screen at set heights above the ground.
 If the character touches the Covid, the player will “die” and the game over screen will appear
 Scoreboard in the top left corner
 A small box in the top left of the window that displays a number which will be your score.
 Your score can increase from collecting masks and also from surviving for longer.
+The score will originally increase at a rate of 10 points a second but the rate at which points are earned will increase.
+We have not yet determined this rate
 A vaccine item with character interaction
 Vaccines will randomly spawn and if the user touches it they will be immune to the Covid particles for 5 seconds.
 Indication of immunity will be shown by a change in color of the character